qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Chamfer or fillet Curves
 ------------------------

-The |chamferFillet| :sup:`Chamfer/fillet curve` tool creates chamfer or fillet on curve vertex for line or polygon layers.
+The |chamferFillet| :sup:`Chamfer/fillet curve` tool creates chamfer or fillet on vertex for line or polygon layers.
-The tool is applied to the edited layer (the geometries are modified).
-The :guilabel:`User Input` dialog pops-up, showing the possibility to switch between chamfer or fillet operations and other settings.

-To create a chamfer or a fillet on a vertex of a line or polygon layer:
+To create a chamfer or a fillet on a vertex:

 #.
 Turn the layer into editing mode.
 #.
 Activate the |chamferFillet| :sup:`Chamfer/Fillet` tool.